divyathakkarcode/covid19-data-website/README.md

 # Covid-19 Data Website
-McMaster Engineering Competition 2020 Entry
+Placed 1st Overall with this Entry at the 2020 McMaster Engineering Competition
-(Won 1st Place Overall)

 ## About
 - Designed a website using HTML & CSS that presented countries’ sorted data on infection, mortality and recovery